Key Takeaways

 If you inherit a Roth, you may wonder how taking distributions from it will affect your taxes.
 Here’s what you need to know.

-• Distribution of earnings on contributions to the Roth is not taxable as long as they happen at least five years after the deceased account holder deposited the first contribution to the Roth.
-For example, if the Roth IRA owner died this year and made their first contribution to the account in tax year 2019 (or earlier), the beneficiary will not be taxed on any distribution from the account – contributions OR earnings.
+- Earnings distributions on Roth contributions are not taxable as long as they occur at least five years after the deceased account holder deposited the first contribution.
+For example, if the Roth IRA owner died this year and made their first contribution to the account in tax year 2019 (or earlier), the beneficiary will not be taxed on any distribution from the account—contributions or earnings.

 Taxation on Inherited Roth IRA Distributions Example